Broker Village Bios

 without food) while hiking 25 miles out of the Rockies.
 That was all

 Principal and Chief Information Officer

-Shash has 16 years of experience in the
+Shash has over 20 years of experience in the

 technology arena.
 His particular experience and expertise is as a CTO in